threefoldtech/0-flist/README.md

-  rmdir           remove a directory (recursively) mkdir           create an empty directory (non-recursive) metadata        get or set metadata commit          close an flist and commit changes
+  rmdir           remove a directory (recursively) mkdir           create an empty directory (non-recursive) metadata        get or set metadata merge           merge another flist into the current one commit          commit changes to a new flist close           close mountpoint and discard files
 ```

 # Repository Owner